tajugouse/GCP_Data_Engineer_Pipelines/Data_Fusion_pipeline/README.md

 - Google Cloud SDK installed on your machine
 - Python 3.8 or higher installed on your machine

-### Installation
+### Steps
-1. Clone the repository using the following command: `git clone https://github.com/vishal
+1. Clone the repository using the following command: `https://github.com/tajugouse/GCP_Data_Engineer_Pipelines/tree/main/Data_Fusion_pipeline'
 2. Install the required packages using pip: `pip install -r requirements.txt`
 3. Create a new Google Cloud project and enable the necessary APIs (Data Fusion, Composer, Bigquery)
 4. Create a Cloud Storage bucket for storing data